 Stilo is located in Southern Italy in the province of Reggio Calabria in the region of Calabria.
-Calabria is a region resplendent with the most varied and dramatic landscapes I’ve ever witnessed in Italy.
+Calabria is a region resplendent with the most varied and dramatic landscapes we’ve ever witnessed in Italy.
 One minute you’re looking at the villages perched on the hilltops trying hard to locate a road that really winds its way up there, while the other you’re looking at vast limestone landscapes effortlessly merging into the pristine blue Tyrrhenian Sea waters to its west or the Ionian Sea waters to its east.

-What makes Stilo one of my favourites, is it’s fascinating geographic location, perched on the top of Mount Consoles, such that it offers many panoramic views of the vast landscapes surrounding it and meeting the Ionian Sea in the horizon.
+What makes Stilo one of our favourites, is it’s fascinating geographic location, perched on the top of Mount Consoles, such that it offers many panoramic views of the vast landscapes surrounding it and meeting the Ionian Sea in the horizon.
 Stilo stands imposing amidst terraces of limestone, on a slope between olive groves and vineyards, where you can soak in these panoramic views from multiple views points in the village like from the Cattolica di Stilo or the Castle of Stilo.

 For the history buffs, lovers of breathtaking panoramic views and the seekers of rustic village charm:

 The Cattolica di Stilo is not only the most breathtaking monument of the village, but also a monumental masterpiece of Calabria and a Byzantine jewel that must be not be overlooked.
-Located at the edge of Stilo and perched on the top of the hill, the Cattolica is a beautiful Greek-Byzantine church, built in the 9th century with five bricked domes that are, in my opinion, unique to this region.
+Located at the edge of Stilo and perched on the top of the hill, the Cattolica is a beautiful Greek-Byzantine church, built in the 9th century with five bricked domes that are, in our opinion, unique to this region.
 The church is so simple yet so elegant!
 It is adorned by five cylindrical bricked domes on the outside and surrounded by nothing but nature!
 On the inside, the ceiling and the walls of the church are adorned by the frescoes, which covered the entire insides of the church back in it’s glorious days of the 11th century.
 What remains now are the remnants of these frescoes, yet so beautiful in their incompleteness, narrating tales of the significance of this Cattolica that it once was.
-Ringing the church bell inside is known to bring good luck; and as I rung that bell, all I wished – was for more people to witness this elegant church in the coming years!
+Ringing the church bell inside is known to bring good luck; and as we both rung that bell, all we wished – was for more people to witness this elegant church in the coming years!
 Perched on the top of hill, from the outsides of the church, you can soak in the marvellous panoramic views of the landscape, which seamlessly merge into the bright blue waters of Ionian Sea, making the location a perfect backdrop for that flawless #gram!
 Bonus – visit Stilo and the Cattolica before social media posts and blogs like mine make this rather untouched jewel so famous that your pictures are guaranteed to be photobombed 😉.

-As I traveled back in time while walking through the narrow alleys, we’d lost track of time, so much so that even the hunger pangs didn’t bother us until the walk back from the Cattolica!
+As we traveled back in time while walking through the narrow alleys, we’d lost track of time, so much so that even the hunger pangs didn’t bother us until the walk back from the Cattolica!
 As the hunger pangs struck us again, it was time to feed ourselves, and what better way to understand the culture of the village than trying out its the local cuisine!
 Stilo is known for its homemade pasta, spun with the “iron” according to ancient use and seasoned with sauces having strong flavours, such as the goat meat sauce or for vegetarians – with a stuffed aubergine sauce.
 Both the varieties – vegetarian and non vegetarian – were truly delectable!
-I truly believe that if you haven’t tried the food in/from the Southern Italy, you don’t know Italian cuisine at all, and this dish makes it to the top of such Italian delicacies.
+We truly believe that if you haven’t tried the food in/from the Southern Italy, you don’t know Italian cuisine at all, and this dish makes it to the top of such Italian delicacies.
 As a matter of fact, there’s no such thing as “Italian cuisine” because every region in Italy, has it’s own cuisine, but that discussion makes up for another blog some other day.

-While Stilo is fondly known as the city of the Sun, I’d also like to call it – the Borgho of innumerable panoramic views!
-Believe it or not, I’d urge you to see it to believe it.
+While Stilo is fondly known as the city of the Sun, we’d also like to call it – the Borgho of innumerable panoramic views!
+Believe it or not, we’d urge you to see it to believe it.
 And talking about the views, another landmark here that deserves a mention is the Castle of Stilo, a Norman Castle, built on top of Mount Consoles.
 While we couldn’t visit this one as we were planning to chase the sunset at one of the beaches at the tip of Calabria, i.e. at the tip of the Italian mainland (coming back on that later in blog), the views from the castle are bound to be captivating for the mere location of the castle!
 Do visit if you can, and let me know how it was.

 While these monuments in Stilo are sure to provide captivating views that will melt the hearts of the coldest of the cold and the most unromantic souls, other views in Stilo that are no less stunning are on the drive up the hill that takes you to Stilo, and from just about anywhere in Stilo from where you can see the hill base and the vast landscapes of mother nature that encompasses this Borgho like a cradle encompassing a baby!